Redgram/redgram-for-reddit/README.md

 in their Reddit posts, either as the image itself or a link to image page as a whole.
 Imgur allows flexible viewing of their URL's and it also has its own API to access its database.

 While the app will *eventually* include all features in Reddit, it will make use of Imgur API to get images that are within albums and galleries, provided their set of image URL's.
-Luckily, Reddit's API can determine in what cases other API's are required.
+Luckily, Reddit's API can determine in which cases other API's are required.

 ##Potential Plan